 While reports have specifically targeted California in the rise of STDs, it’s actually happening nationwide.
 STD rates have increased in a lot of states across the nation.
 This is not just a problem in California.

 The impacts of social media have shaped the way our society functions on multiple levels.
 However many believe social media is also directly affecting STD rates as well.
 For example, apps like Tinder make sex more accessible and more anonymous.
 The anonymity makes it harder for public health officials to track.

 Another reason though, according to experts, is it has a lot to do with the stigma against testing and low access to healthcare.
 If you can believe it, there are 50,000 fewer public health jobs since 2008 and many clinics have been forced to cut their hours or shut down completely.

 Personally, we think the solution is to TALK ABOUT THEM, reduce the stigma and most importantly GET TESTED.

 We came across this site that makes testing easier than ever.
 STDcheck.com is a 3-step process that is convenient, accurate, and fast.

 You start by ordering the test you want, which you can do online or by phone.
-You can choose your package, which you can do the bulk 10 panel test (testing for everything) or you can do individual test and just check the diseases you want to be tested for.
+You can choose your package, which you can do the bulk 10-panel test (testing for everything) or you can do an individual test and just check the diseases you want to be tested for.
 Honestly, we recommend doing the 10 test panel.
 This is for two reasons; one, don’t you want to be tested for everything?
-Two, it’s more cost efficient.
+Two, it’s more cost-efficient.

 Next, you type in your area code and they’ll show you testing centers in your location.
-You set it up right there on their website meaning no waiting, no paperwork, no appointment needed.
+You set it up right there on their website means no waiting, no paperwork, no appointment needed.

 You’re in and out in minutes and you receive your test results in 1-2 days.
 Yes, ONE to TWO days!
 We didn’t really believe the reviews at first, which are all positive but they’re true.
 We took the gamble for you and now we can confidently say this is the easiest way to get tested.